Copper metallurgy in Africa: Central and South Africa

-In West Africa copper was used as medium of exchange, symbols of status and kingship, jewelry, and ritual purposes; this was a part of Bantu tradition prior to their expansion into Central Africa.
-The use of copper in the Iron Age of Central Africa was produced because of indigenous or internal demand rather than those from outside, and it is thought to be a sensitive sign of political and social change (Bisson 1975).
+In West Africa, copper was used as medium of exchange, symbols of status and kingship, jewelry, and ritual purposes; this was a part of Bantu tradition prior to their expansion into Central Africa.
+The use of copper in the Iron Age of Central Africa was produced because of indigenous or internal demand rather than those from outside, and it is thought to be a sensitive sign of political and social change.

 Copper appeared to be a prestigious metal in Central and Southern Africa.
 In Central Africa copper has been found in places where copper is not produced, implying some sort of commerce.
 Also the majority of artifacts found suggest that the primary use for copper in the area was for decorative purposes.
-The available evidence shows that prior to fifteenth century Zimbabwean Iron Age site also placed higher value in copper than gold, though the date may have to be pushed with recent carbon dates (Herbert 1984).
+The available evidence shows that prior to fifteenth century Zimbabwean Iron Age site also placed higher value in copper than gold, though the date may have to be pushed with recent carbon dates.

 It is thought that through trade with India and later Portugal Zimbabwe started to value gold as prestige metal, however it did not replace copper.
 Archaeological and documentary sources may skew the record in favor of nonperishable elements of culture and not give enough credit to pastoral and mixed farming activities that were needed to sustain these Iron Age populations.
-They do make it clear that copper was an important part of the exchange economies of Central and Southern Africa (Herbert 1984).
+They do make it clear that copper was an important part of the exchange economies of Central and Southern Africa.
 The site of Bosutswe is evidence that copper and other precious metals were vital to trade in the area.

 Tswana towns of the pre-colonial period in South Africa, such as the Tlokwa capital at Marothodi near the Pilanesberg National Park, demonstrate a continuation of native copper production into the early nineteenth century.
-In this period, archaeological research suggests that copper production had intensified significantly to meet growing regional demands (Anderson 2009).
+In this period, archaeological research suggests that copper production had intensified significantly to meet growing regional demands.

 East Africa

-Copper is almost non-existent for the interior of East Africa with a few exceptions particularly Kilwa and medieval sites in Nubia and Fostat, and there is not enough information yet to reconstruct copper on the Swahili Coast (Herbert 1984).
+Copper is almost non-existent for most of the interior of East Africa, with a few exceptions particularly Kilwa and medieval sites in Nubia and Fostat, and there is not enough information yet to reconstruct copper on the Swahili Coast.